๐ŸญIntro to Industrial Engineering

 Why This Matters

-The key insight connecting all these models is the fundamental inventory trade-off: order too much and you waste money on storage and capital; order too little and you risk stockouts, lost sales, and production delays.
-Different models attack this trade-off from different angles—some assume stable demand, others embrace uncertainty, and others shift responsibility entirely.
-Don't just memorize formulas—know when each model applies and why it outperforms alternatives in specific contexts.
+The key idea connecting all these models is the fundamental inventory trade-off: order too much and you waste money on storage and tied-up capital; order too little and you risk stockouts, lost sales, and production delays.
+Different models attack this trade-off from different angles.
+Some assume stable demand, others embrace uncertainty, and others shift responsibility entirely.
+Don't just memorize formulas.
+Know when each model applies and why it outperforms alternatives in specific contexts.

 Cost-Optimization Models

-These models focus on finding the mathematical sweet spot that minimizes total inventory costs.
+These models find the mathematical sweet spot that minimizes total inventory costs.
 The core principle is balancing the fixed costs of placing orders against the variable costs of holding inventory over time.

 Economic Order Quantity (EOQ) Model